mristin/rasaeco/sample_scenarios/scaffolding/scenario.md

     not CanModify(w, s)
 ```

-The permissions are tested in <testref name="unauthorized" />.

 <level name="site">We consider only the scaffolding on a single construction
 site.</level>

+The permissions are tested in <testref name="unauthorized" /> and acceptance criterion is defined
+in <acceptanceref name="authorization_fast_enough" />.

 ## Test Cases